Giulia Giordano

 Italian English

 Giulia is an Italian researcher and practitioner with extensive experience in the Middle East.
-She joined the creation of ECCO at its early stage of conception as the Head of Strategy and Development.
-She is now leading the International Programmes
+She joined ECCO during its initial phase of conception as the Head of Strategy and Development and currently leads the International Programme.

-Before joining ECCO, she was the Director of International Programs at EcoPeace Middle East, a trilateral organization based in Israel, Jordan and Palestine.
-In her previous capacity she was responsible for leading the organization’s international advocacy and outreach programmes vis-à-vis foreign governments, diplomatic representatives and international organizations, while frequently representing the organization by speaking at international public events.
+Before joining ECCO, she was the Director of International Programs at EcoPeace Middle East, a trilateral organisation based in Israel, Jordan and Palestine.
+In her previous role, she was responsible for leading the organisation’s international advocacy and outreach programmes vis-à-vis foreign governments, diplomatic representatives and international organisations, often representing the organisation at international public events.

 Pubblicazioni di Giulia Giordano